Pooravop/Masked-Gender-Classifier/README.md

+# Masked-Gender-Classifier
+A model built with keras based on MobileNetV2 to extract facial features from masked images and classify their gender

 ## HOW TO USE THE MODEL
 - model.ipynb contains the code used in creation and training of the model.<br>
 - TrainedModel.ipynb is the interface notebook I have created to easily use the model.<br>